Nosara surfing

 Nosara, Costa Rica has some of the best and most consistent surf in the entire country.
 This break is not by any means the best surf in the country.
 However, you can pretty much surf here every single day out of the year.
 At least once per day.
 Usually twice.

 I spent the first few months of this year in Nosara surfing pretty much every single day, and I learned quite a bit about this beautiful beach break.
-Honestly, Nosara was my absolute favorite surf town I visited in all of Costa Rica.
+Honestly, Nosara was my absolute favorite surf town in Costa Rica.

 Note: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Meaning, at no extra cost to you, I earn a small commission anytime you purchase any of the linked products.
 That being said, I actually OWN all of these products linked and wouldn’t be recommending them to you if I didn’t strongly stand by them.